adminBy HowDoIUseAI Team

 You can relate databases to databases that are already related to other databases.
 Sounds confusing, but here's a practical example:

-I have Projects related to Tasks, Tasks related to Time Entries, and Time Entries related to Clients.
-This means I can see total time spent per client across all projects, or average task completion time per project type.
+Projects related to Tasks, Tasks related to Time Entries, and Time Entries related to Clients.
+This means you can see total time spent per client across all projects, or average task completion time per project type.

 Combine relations with formulas to create dynamic connections.
-I have a formula that automatically assigns priority levels to tasks based on their project's deadline and current progress.
+A formula that automatically assigns priority levels to tasks based on their project's deadline and current progress can be incredibly useful.

-The biggest mistake I see people make is over-complicating their relation setup from the start.
+The biggest mistake people make is over-complicating their relation setup from the start.
 They create relations between every database and every other database, then wonder why everything feels cluttered.

 Start simple.
 Pick two databases that should obviously be connected and get comfortable with that relationship first.
 Add complexity gradually.